MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/data-upgrade-2012.md

 When you restore the backup to the new development environment, don't overwrite the existing AXDB database.
 Instead, restore the AX 2012 database next to the original databases.
 As the upgrade process is very disk intensive, you may also want to consider deploying the cloud-hosted environment using premium storage to improve performance and timing.

-To speed up the database restore process, you can change the SQL Server service account to the **BuiltIn\Admin** user, details for the user are available on the environmnet page in LCS.
+To speed up the database restore process, you can change the SQL Server service account to the **BuiltIn\Admin** user.
+Details about that user account are available on the environmnet page in LCS.
 The restore process can then use instant file initialization.
 For more information, see [Database Instant File Initialization](/sql/relational-databases/databases/database-instant-file-initialization).

 After the database is restored, stop the following services: